TomoGuide/TomoGuide.github.io/docs/03-tutorial/02-aretomo3/index.md

 ```python
 aretomo3torelion5.py /path/to/aretomo_output/ --dose 3.5
 ```
 We included the `--dose` flag since there is -- to our knowledge -- no way to read this information from the AreTomo3 outputs.
-AreTomo3 itself reads the exposure informations from the .mdocs.
-However, the .mdoc files often do not contain the correct values unofrtunately!
-That's why we decided to just prompt the user for this value and calculate the **cumulative dose/exposure** based on the acquisition parameters.
+AreTomo3 itself reads the exposure informations from the .mdocs, which could be an issue, since .mdoc files often do not contain correct values unfortunately!
+That is why we decided to just prompt the user for this value and calculate the **cumulative dose/exposure** based on the acquisition parameters.